jiasong18/Ant-Media-Server-Wiki/Quality-Filter-Doc.md

   * settings.maxFpsAccept={value}
   * settings.maxResolutionAccept={value}
   * settings.maxBitrateAccept={value}
 * Please don't forget to set set value according to your needs.
+Multiple criterias can be added.

 If you are configured properly and assume that you set settings.maxFpsAccept=15, streams that have higher than 15 fps will be disregarded and won't be published.